Mobile Suit Gundam: Journey to Jaburo: Tactics Battle

 Tactics Battle mode is an optional mode available once story mode has been completed.
 In this mode you play either a Federation or Zeon pilot who remains nameless and faceless.
 You begin at a low rank and with only one mission available to each side.
 As you successfully complete the missions available with the MS available your rank increases and more missions and MS are unlocked.
 Five Missions can be unlocked in total.
 The first three are standard attack or defense missions, they are available to both factions, though what your role is varies by faction.
 The last two are available only to the Federation.
-These are duels with the RX-79BD-1 GM Blue Destiny Unit 1, and RX-78NT-1 Gundam "Alex" being piloted by Christina Mackinze and Yuu Kajima respectively.
+These are duels with the RX-79BD-1 GM Blue Destiny Unit 1, and RX-78NT-1 Gundam "Alex" being piloted by Yuu Kajima and Christina MacKenzie, respectively.
 Christina compliments you during battle, whereas Yuu remains silent while in his duel Maureen Kitamura spurs him onward with encouraging remarks.

 After each mission is completed a verbal assessment is given either by Matilda Ajan, Kergerenko, or Char Aznable.
 After this there are brief cutscenes featuring either Matilda or Kergerenko complimenting the player on their performance.
 If the player fails a mission, but does not retry it they will reprimand the player.
 As certain circumstances are met cutscenes with Char, M'Quve and Bright Noa are unlocked.
 There are also cutscenes featuring Christina, Shiro Amada and a White Dingo pilot when each allows use of their Mobile Suit.
 If the player continues fighting and raises their rank to Colonel in either faction they receive a special reward video.
 On the Zeon route this is a video of the major members of the Principality of Zeon thanking the player for their service, on the Federation side it is video of the major female members of the Federation from MS Gundam, War in the Pocket, and Blue Destiny competing for attention as they enthusiastically thank the player.